moaali/es6-overview/README.md

 #### Practical usage

-Arrow functions are used usually as callback functions, non-method functions or generally at situation where the dynamic binidnig of `this` and `arguments` isn't needed for example:
+Arrow functions are used usually as callback functions, non-method functions or generally at situation where the dynamic binding of `this` and `arguments` isn't needed for example:

 1. use as functional programming methods iterator function.
 2. use as callback in timing functions.